Agni Deo Singh: Early life

+Political career

-He was elected to Parliament in the 2006 Fijian general election on the Fiji Labour Party ticket from Macuata East Open Constituency, but continued in his role as FTU general secretary.
-Shortly after being elected he was one of a group of Labour MPs who challenged party leader Mahendra Chaudhry's nominees to the Senate of Fiji, and as a result was threatened with expulsion from the party.
+Singh was elected to Parliament in the 2006 Fijian general election on the Fiji Labour Party ticket from Macuata East Open Constituency, but continued in his role as FTU general secretary.
+Shortly after being elected, he was one of a group of Labour MPs who challenged party leader Mahendra Chaudhry's nominees to the Senate of Fiji, and as a result was threatened with expulsion from the party.
 In August 2006, just before the High Court could rule on the issue, the Labour Party dropped disciplinary charges, then immediately revived them once the threat of court action had passed.
 Ultimately Singh escaped expulsion, but lost his seat in parliament when the House of Representatives of Fiji was disestablished by the 2006 Fijian coup d'état.

 Following the coup Singh returned to his post in the trade union, On 14 April 2007, Singh was re-elected to the post of General Secretary of the Fiji Teachers Union. where he campaigned against forced pay cuts by the military regime.
-In March 2007 the FTU voted for strike action in violation of state of emergency decrees, resulting in a warning from the military regime.
-In 2007 he supported the regime's Employment Relations Bill, but wanted it to be passed by a legally elected government.
-In 2008 he campaigned for teachers to be given backpay for the regime-imposed pay cuts, and against the regime's cuts in teacher numbers.
-In 2012 he campaigned against the regime's Public Order Amendment Decree, which restricted freedom of speech.
+In March 2007, the FTU voted for strike action in violation of state of emergency decrees, resulting in a warning from the military regime.
+In 2007, he supported the regime's Employment Relations Bill, but wanted it to be passed by a legally elected government.
+In 2008, he campaigned for teachers to be given back pay for the regime-imposed pay cuts, and against the regime's cuts in teacher numbers.
+In 2012, he campaigned against the regime's Public Order Amendment Decree, which restricted freedom of speech.

-In April 2021 he was re-elected as FTU general secretary.
-In January 2022 during the COVID-19 pandemic he called for schools to stay closed and to re-open only when physical distance was no longer necessary, and expressed concern about the number of teachers becoming infected.
+In April 2021, he was re-elected as FTU general secretary.
+In January 2022, during the COVID-19 pandemic, he called for schools to stay closed and to re-open only when physical distance was no longer necessary, and expressed concern about the number of teachers becoming infected.
 He also opposed teachers being told to return to school during Cyclone Cody.
 He was subsequently attacked by then-Attorney-General Aiyaz Sayed-Khaiyum and education minister Premila Kumar, who suggested his views were due to plans to become an election candidate.

-In April 2022 he attended the National Federation Party AGM.
+In April 2022, he attended the National Federation Party AGM.
 He subsequently contested the 2022 Fijian general election as an NFP candidate, and placed third on the party list with 2,308 votes.
-On 24 December 2022 he was appointed Minister for Employment, Productivity and Industrial Relations in the coalition government of Sitiveni Rabuka.
+On 24 December 2022, he was appointed Minister for Employment, Productivity and Industrial Relations in the coalition government of Sitiveni Rabuka.

+Death

+Singh died in Brisbane on 12 September 2026.